energyinpython/pyrepo-mcda/docs/source/usage.rst

 Installation
 ------------

-To use PyREPO, first install it using pip:
+To use pyrepo-mcda, first install it using pip:

 .. code-block:: python